raul-izquierdo/english/sources/vocabulary/Doing Things/When Doing Activities.md

 no me vendría mal, no me haría ningún daño
     = wouldn't do me any harm `A vacation wouldn't do me any harm` - `A break wouldn't do me any harm`

+Una utilidad que tiene ... = One use of ... `One use of technology is to improve communication`

 ## Asking for Help